hydrogen-dev/raindrop-sdk-js/README.md

 A one-time call that whitelists a user to authenticate with your API via Enterprise raindrop.
 - `addressToWhitelist`: The Ethereum address of the user you're whitelisting

-Returns:
-- `hydro_address_id`: this value **must** be stored and passed in all future calls involving this user

 ### `requestChallenge(hydroAddressId)`
 Initiate an authentication attempt on behalf of the user associated with `hydroAddressId`.
 - `hydroAddressId`: the `hydro_address_id` of the authenticating user.

-Returns:
-- `amount`: Quantity of Hydro tokens the user associated with hydroAddressId is required to send to the authentication smart contract
-- `challenge`: A randomly generated number used to confirm the validity of the transaction
-- `partner_id`: The partner ID of the calling API, the same for all authentication requests with this API

 ### `authenticate(hydroAddressId)`
 Checks whether the user correctly performed the raindrop.
 - `hydroAddressId`: the `hydro_address_id` of the user who claims to be authenticated.

-Returns:
-- `verified`: A boolean indicating whether or not the user should be allowed to proceed with any further authentication requests

 ## Copyright & License
 Copyright 2018 The Hydrogen Technology Corporation under the MIT License.